wp-plugins/appointment-booking-calendar/README.txt

 = Q: Can I put an "acknowledgment / thank you message" after submitting an appointment and completing the PayPal payment? =

-The "acknowledgment / thank you message" shown to the user after submitting the appointment form should be placed at the page indicated in the field "URL to return after successful payment".
+A: The "acknowledgment / thank you message" shown to the user after submitting the appointment form should be placed at the page indicated in the field "URL to return after successful payment".
 Note that after the submission the user is redirected first to PayPal and then to the "thank you" page once the payment for the booking has been completed.

 = Q: How do I change the background color of the selected date on the appointment calendar? =